 The thief climbed to the top of the tower and let down a rope for the party to follow.
-At the top of the tower was a trapdoor leading to a staircase going downwards, and on the staircase was a body dressed as a thief (90sp, thieves tools, dagger and short sword).
-There were wounds on the body indicated a shattered knee, but those wounds did not appear to be the cause of death.
+At the top of the tower, there was a trap door leading to a staircase going downwards.
+A body dressed as a thief (90sp, thieves tools, dagger and short sword) was on the staircase.
+The wounds on the body indicated a shattered knee, but those wounds did not appear to be the cause of death.
 Thirst?
 Poison?
 Paralysis?
 Hints suggesting a trap were found in the wall next to the corpse.
-The party continued down the stairs, thumping each step with a staff as well as searching for other traps and ruining any chance at surprise.
+The party continued down the stairs, thumping each step with a staff, as well as searching for other traps and ruining any chance at surprise.

 The game session ended here.

-A meeting was called at the stone circle in Dunwitch, and the recent companions Fafhrd, gray mouser and Michael were, for once, glad they attended.
+A meeting was called at the stone circle in Dunwitch, and the recent companions Fafhrd, Gray Mouser and Michael were, for once, glad they attended.
 They heard about something they had been looking for, a way to make money and get some better opportunities.
 Michael was hoping to find a crisis to meet with his companions, while Fafhrd and the Gray Mouser were hoping to find gold coin and adventure.
-One opportunity mentioned, sounded like something they could handle without too much risk, a wondering old sage had gone missing among some sick folk and they were too scared to look for him, the poor scared and soft city folk.
-They weren’t scared and would be happy to go have a look, figure it out for them, and collect some sweet coin.
-They didn’t prepare much, carrying all of what they owned, and so they immediately set out for the city of Rookroost.
+One opportunity mentioned, sounded like something they could handle without too much risk.
+A wandering old sage had gone missing among some sick folk and they were too scared to look for him, the poor scared and soft city folk.
+The party wasn't scared and would be happy to go have a look, figure it out for them, and collect some sweet coin.
+They didn't prepare much, carrying all of what they owned, and so they immediately set out for the city of Rookroost.

 Rookroost was not what they remembered from their few and infrequent visits.
-Inside the first gate was filled with the sick, the smell attesting to much more than could be seen.
-Even in the inner most part of the city there was signs of sickness, although much less.
-The companions along with 3 other volunteers took an initial look at the wondering sage’s tower, looks rich, and then bedded down in a nearby barracks.
+Inside, the first gate was filled with the sick.
+The smell attested to much more than could be seen.
+Although much less, there were even signs of sickness in the inner most part of the city.
+The companions, along with 3 other volunteers, took an initial look at the wandering sage's tower--looks rich.
+They then bedded down in a nearby barracks.
 Mouser talked everyone into some nice new guard cloaks and some food too.
-That night while other’s slept they crept out to investigate the town, wanting to remain discreet so as not to alarm the already scared rich and noble folk.
+That night while others slept, they crept out to investigate the town, wanting to remain discreet so as not to alarm the already scared rich and noble folk.

-The tower was locked, Mouser unlocked it, but still the door wouldn’t budge, even to Fafhrd.
-The tower was an easy climb though and soon all were atop it and descending the interior stairs.
+Mouser unlocked the tower, but still the door wouldn't budge, not even for Fafhrd.
+The tower was an easy climb though.
+Soon, all were atop and descending the interior stairs.
 A dead thief was found, generously donating his last belongings to his fellow thieves and their companions.
-Traps were found but no one was injured.
-At the bottom of the stairs a door was found, presumably to the locked room at the bottom of the tower.
+Traps were found, but no one was injured.
+At the bottom of the stairs, a door was found, presumably to the locked room at the bottom of the tower.
 Various signs and omens made us twitchy and we all limbered our weapons in their harnesses and prepared to pass into the unknown.